dallatIkes/Second_Brain/Hierarchical models.md

-Accounts for the nested structure of the data
+counts for the nested structure of the data

 Example : Estimate how study hours affect grades without considering the school or class context.